ott-jax/ott/docs/index.rst

 .. module:: ott

-- :mod:`ott.geometry` contains classes that instantiate the ground *cost matrix* used to specify a :term:`Kanrotovich problem`.
+- :mod:`ott.geometry` contains classes that instantiate the ground *cost matrix* used to specify a :term:`Kantorovich problem`.
 Here cost matrix can be both understood in a literal (by instantiating a matrix) or abstract (by storing information that is sufficient to recreate that matrix, apply all or parts of it, or apply its kernel) sense.
 An important case is handled by the